ld-cd/NanoJeff/README.md

 # NanoJeff
-NanoJeff is an exceedingly small 8 bit RISC processor meant for FPGAs.
+NanoJeff is an exceedingly small 8 bit RISC processor meant for FPGAs implemented in SpinalHDL.
 It has 16 instructions which operate on four 8-bit registers.

 The processer itself is currently not pipelined to save on area, but is simple enough that it would be trivial to accomplish without much cost